asepsugi/scalper-bot/README.md

 ├── .env.example          # Template for the .env file
-├── .gitignore            # Specifies files for Git to ignore ├── backtest_market_scanner.py # Backtester for multi-symbol portfolio simulation ├── backtest_strategy_comparation.py # Backtester to compare strategies
+├── .gitignore            # Specifies files for Git to ignore ├── backtest_market_scanner.py # Backtester for multi-symbol portfolio simulation ├── BACKTEST_LOG.md       # (You update this) Log for your backtest results ├── backtest_strategy_comparation.py # Backtester to compare strategies
 ├── config.py             # Main configuration for strategies and bot parameters ├── demo_trader.py        # Main script for running the bot on Binance Testnet